 We develop it with Zirconia ceramic, which is used as the medical implants.
 It’s durable and chemically stable.
 It’s not only highly affinitive for human body, but also doesn’t harm the quality of honey.

 With the conventional honey dipper, you make surroundings dirty by spilling it.
 Also pouring takes time.

 With the new dipper, you can bring the honey from the glass jar to the cup cleanly, because you can cut the dripping honey by rotating the dipper.
 Even though the dipper holds much honey, you can pour quickly by turning it to the vertical position.
 Actually you can pour 3 times faster than conventional one.

-Hi, I’m Mitsunori Yamase, the responsible person of this developing team.
-We develop the honey dippier, with which you can scoop much honey cleanly and pour quickly.
+We have developed the honey dippier, with which you can scoop much honey cleanly and pour quickly.

 People say that you should keep distance between honey and any metal products, as it might change the nutrition of the honey.
 But any woods or plastics are not durable enough to realize the aimed structure.
 There, the zirconia is the best choice.
 It’s so affinitive for human body, that it is used for the medical implants.
 With the zirconia honey dipper, you can have the full benefit of honey.